 The end goal with any trade-in is to pull in some much-needed cash, right?
 Gazelle promises just that for your gently used electronics.
 Everything is done online, so you don’t need to go to a store.
 You can simply sit at your computer, make a quick visit to the post office, then wait for your cash to come in.

 Here’s how the process works.
 Once you’re on Gazelle’s site, you’re first prompted to select the gadget you’d like to sell.
-Gazelle takes a wide range of electronics, including:
+Gazelle takes a wide range of electronics, including Macbooks, iPhones, Samsung Galaxy devices and iPads.

 It’s important to note that unlike GadgetGone, Gazelle only accepts the items that are listed on their website.
 In contrast, potential GadgetGone customers are able to request a custom quote if their specific device isn’t listed.
-Furthermore, unlike GadgetGone and some other buyback sites, Gazelle doesn’t accept smartwatches.
+Furthermore, unlike GadgetGone and some other buyback sites, Gazelle doesn’t accept smartwatches, laptops or game systems.

 Once you’ve entered in your device’s details to the best of your knowledge, you’ll get your initial quote.
 If you’re happy with the figure, simply accept the offer and Gazelle will send you a prepaid shipping label to ship out your item.

-Next, head on over to the post office to drop the phone or tablet in the mail.
-Keep in mind that your offer is only good for 30 days, so you do have some time to shop around for other (AKA better) quotes before you ship your gadget, if that’s your thing—and it definitely should be.
+From there, head on over to the post office to drop the phone or tablet in the mail.
+Keep in mind that your offer is only good for 30 days, so you do have some time to shop around for other (or better) quotes before you ship your gadget, if that’s your thing – and it definitely should be.
 Of course, the sooner you mail in the device, the quicker you get your money!

 Once received, Gazelle will inspect the device.
 If they need to change their offer, you will be notified via email.
 From there, you can either accept the new offer or deny it.
 If you refuse it, no worries!
 Gazelle will send your item back to you for free.

-After your final offer is accepted, your funds will be released to you via your chosen method, leaving you free to give yourself a well-deserved pat on the back for making some extra cash and keeping your old electronics out of a landfill.
+After your final offer is accepted, your funds will be released to you via your chosen method, leaving you free to breathe a sigh of relief for making some extra cash and keeping your old electronics out of a landfill.

 Then, once your item is received and assessed and your final offer is accepted, your payment will be processed in three to five business days.
 As both PayPal and Amazon payments are sent electronically, you should receive it 24 to 48 hours after processing.
 Meanwhile, checks typically arrive five to 10 days after processing.